AWM52 1/11/18/3 - Headquarters London Victory March Contingent, March - September 1946 - Part 2

 tasks throughout the ship.
 Most of them were

-working below the maindeck on brass polishing.
+working below the maindeck on brass polishing,

-Scrubbing decks and sorting stores.
-Woman members
+scrubbing decks and carting stores.
+Women members

 commenced the manufacture of felt animals.
 When

-there [["prossirys']] are finished they will serve as
+these "[[prosotypes?]]" are finished they will serve as

 models for their manufacture on a large scale

-ships company.
+ship's company.
 It is intended to distribute them

-amongst children's organisations on arrival in
+amongst children's organizations on arrival in

 England.

-3 May At sea Fine clear day, with heavy swell.
+Fine clear day, with heavy swell.
 0845 hrs

 Daily officers' conference held in Orderly Room.

-all ranks handed over to the ship for duties for
+All ranks handed over to the ship for duties for

 the third successive day.
 More and more personne